Injured by a Careless, Texting Driver?

 Proving Distracted Driving is Hard, if Not Impossible

 Injured by a Distracted Driver?
-You Still Have Options – Contact an Attorney
+You Still Have Options – Contact a Law Firm

 If you have been involved in an accident with a distracted driver, and you feel that the driver was distracted, there are still ways to prove that he or she was distracted and driving.
-Contact a personal injury attorney immediately to represent your case and help you prove the driver’s negligence.
+Contact an injury lawyer immediately to represent your case and help you prove the driver’s negligence.

 Contact attorney Seth Gladstein at the Gladstein Law Firm, PLLC today for a free consultation.
 You can schedule yours now by calling us or request more information through our online contact form.